-Prose and Cons: Essays on Prison Literature in the United States. (edited collection of essays) McFarland, 2005.
+Prose and Cons: Essays on Prison Literature in the United States.
+Jefferson, North Carolina: McFarland Books, 2005.

 The Generation of Ideas: A Thematic Reader.
 Boston: Thomson/Wadsworth, 2005.

 Drawing the Iron Curtain: John Updike and the Cold War.
-University of Missouri Press, 2001.
+Unverity of Missouri Press, 2001.

-Re-Viewing James Baldwin: Things Not Seen (edited collection of essays).
-Temple University Press, 2000.
+Re-Viewing James Baldwin: Things Not Seen.
+Philadelphia: Temple University Press, 2000.